 The Net First Platinum

-card gives you a credit line as large as $500.
-Although the card boasts a 0.00% APR, you should know that it charges a monthly membership fee of $24.95.
-The high monthly fee means that this card can be a credit-building tool, but when possible, you should look to upgrade to another card.
+card gives you a credit line as large as $750.
+Although the card boasts a 0.00% APR, you should know that it charges a higher monthly fee, check out their website for more details.
+The higher monthly fee means that this card can be a credit-building tool, but when possible, you should look to upgrade to another card.

 3. Credit One Bank® Platinum Visa® for Rebuilding Credit